 Marshall Faulk Rookie Year Stats: 16 games | 12 TDs (11 (rushing) | 1282 rushing yards | 522 receiving yards

-We’ve come up with a list with three of the top Marshall Faulk rookie cards on the market, as well as an investment outlook for the future.
+We’ve come up with a list of three top Marshall Faulk rookie cards on the market and an investment outlook for the future.

-Faulk has 21 rookie cards in total, so there’s a massive selection to choose from.
-Unfortunately, they were released during the height of the junk wax era, so the majority aren’t worth much if you’re looking at ungraded copies.
+Faulk has 21 rookie cards, so there’s a massive selection to choose from.
+Unfortunately, they were released during the height of the junk wax era, so the majority aren’t worth much if you look at ungraded copies.

-He has no pre-rookie cards, which makes things slightly easier.
-Here are three of the best Faulk RCs overall, based on reputation, rarity, and value.
+He has no pre-rookie cards, which makes things slightly more manageable.
+Here are three of the best Faulk RCs, based on reputation, rarity, and value.

 1994 Marshall Faulk SP RC #3 (buy on eBay)

-As well as the base version, there’s a further die-cut card, which retails in the low four-figure range if you manage to find a PSA 10 copy on the market.
+As well as the base version, there’s another die-cut card, which retails in the low four-figure range if you find a PSA 10 copy on the market.
 The edges are particularly easy to chip, which explains the price and the rarity.
 As such, it’s probably his best RC overall from an investment perspective.